 Long before I learned I was having twins, I noticed a difference in morning sickness and fatigue.
 The nausea felt more intense than with my singleton.
-I also felt tired more quickly, even from simple things like a walk around the block.
+I also felt tired more quickly, even from simple movements like a walk around the block.

 You’re also producing more hormones that contribute to all sorts of physical and emotional changes right from the start.
-And the extra blood and other fluids flowing through your body also add extra weight.
+And the extra blood and other fluids flowing through your body add extra weight.

 3. Less need to exercise

 With my singleton pregnancy, I exercised often, from walking to swimming to prenatal yoga.
-So I was surprised when I took my normal walk around the block and felt ready to pass out a few minutes into it.
+So, I was surprised when I took my normal walk around the block and felt ready to pass out a few minutes into it.

 “Is exercise necessary with this twin pregnancy?”
 I asked my doctor at my next appointment.
 She smiled and shook her head.
 “You can do yoga and stretching, but I won’t have you doing aerobics or strenuous activities.”